Loss of Government property definition

 Loss of Government property means unintended, unforeseen or accidental loss, damage or destruction to Government property that reduces the Government’s expected economic benefits of the property.
 Loss of Government property does not include purposeful destructive testing, obsolescence, normal wear and tear or manufacturing defects.
 Loss of Government property includes, but is not limited to—

-Loss of Government property means unintended, unforeseen, or accidental loss, damage, or destruction of Government property that reduces the Governments expected economic benefits of the property.
-Loss of Government property does not include purposeful destructive testing, obsolescence, normal wear and tear, or manufacturing defects.
-Loss of Government property includes, but is not limited to--
+Loss of Government property means the loss, damage or destruction to Government Property reducing the Government’s expected economic benefits of the property and includes loss of accountability but does not include planned and purposeful destructive testing, obsolescence, reasonable wear and tear or manufacturing defects.
+THE AWARDEE SHALL BE

 Loss of Government property means unintended, unforeseen or accidental loss, damage or destruction to Government property that reduces the Government’s expected economic benefits of the property.
 Loss of Government property does not include purposeful destructive testing,